TJ-Albertson/resume/index.md

 - Azure Active Directory and domains
 - Servers, reverse proxy's, load balancers
 - NAS and SAN file storage + backup

+### About Me

+I am 21 years old.
+I have spent most of my life in Southeast Missouri.
+I have been interested in computers and programming since I was young.
+Some of my other hobbies/skills include soccer, snowboarding, and playing the flute.

 ### Markdown